Cathedral Square, Christchurch: History

-In the original survey of central Christchurch (known as the Black Map), which was undertaken in 1850, it was envisaged for Christ's College and ChristChurch Cathedral to be built adjacent to one another in Cathedral Square, modelled on Christ Church, Oxford.
+In the original survey of central Christchurch (known as the Black Map), which was undertaken in 1850, it was envisaged for Christ's College and Christ Church Cathedral to be built adjacent to one another in Cathedral Square, modelled on Christ Church, Oxford.
 The area set aside for the college in Cathedral Square was found to be insufficient, and Henry Sewell suggested in June 1853 to move the college to land reserved for the Christchurch Botanic Gardens.
 This transaction was formalised through The Cathedral Square Ordinance 1858, a law passed by the Canterbury Provincial Council in October 1858.
 The ordinance allowed for Colombo Street to go straight through the middle of Cathedral Square at a legal width of 1.5 chain, and the cathedral to be placed west of this thoroughfare.

 Christianity has adopted the practice of praying towards the East as the Orient was thought of as containing the mankind's original home.
 Hence, most Christian churches are oriented towards the east, and to comply with this convention, Henry Harper, Christchurch's first Bishop, lobbied to have the eastern side of Cathedral Square to be used for the pro-cathedral.
 That way, the main entrance would face Colombo Street, resulting in praying towards the east in line with convention.
 The Cathedral Square Amendment Ordinance 1859, which was passed a year after the previous ordinance, formalised the change in placement of the cathedral.

 Just before work on the cathedral's foundations began in 1864, the alignment of Colombo Street through Cathedral Square was changed again by introducing a curve towards the west; the western side of the legal road had a radius of 3 chains 75 links (3.75 chain).
 The purpose of this change was to allow the placement of the cathedral slightly further west, making its tower visible along Colombo Street from a distance.
 Up to the point of work starting on the cathedral, here was initially little development.

-A statue to John Robert Godley, the city's founder, was unveiled on 6 August 1867 on a pedestal opposite the cathedral.
+The statue of John Robert Godley, the city's founder, was unveiled on 6 August 1867 on a pedestal opposite the cathedral.
 It was the first public statue in New Zealand.
 The city's central post office was located alongside the square in 1879.

 Over the years Cathedral Square has been redesigned on several occasions.
 Two significant changes took place when the road in front of the cathedral was closed in 1965, and the road in front of the Post Office closed in 1972.
 In the late 1990s / early 2000s, the Square underwent a significant reconstruction using new tiling.
 This was an often criticised project, for example for the amount of glare that the tiles gave off in dry weather conditions, or the tiles being slippery when wet.